Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 - E.M.

 If Dr. Bogue is performing your reconstruction with breast implants, he works hard to limit scarring.
 He will typically make the incisions along the breast crease where they are well hidden.
-The type of mastectomy dictates whether you can keep your nipples or whether Dr. Bogue will reconstruct the nipple areola complex.
+The type of mastectomy dictates whether you can keep your nipples or whether Dr. Bogue will reconstruct the nipple-areola complex.

 Some breast cancer patients had prior augmentation, and Dr. Bogue can often use the same breast pockets.

-As you can sense, there is a good deal of variation in these procedures, but Dr. Bogue has a reputation for giving our patients the least visible scarring moving forward.
+As you can see, there is a good deal of variation in these procedures, but Dr. Bogue has a reputation for giving our patients the least visible scarring moving forward.

-A: Flap procedures are permanent.
+Flap procedures are permanent.
 If all goes well, there won’t be any need for any further surgery going forward.

 If Dr. Bogue performed breast reconstruction with implants, breast implants have a lifespan.
 All breast implant manufacturers currently guarantee their implants for at least 10 years, and they will pay for all costs of replacement surgery should it be necessary prior to that time frame.
 Breast implants can last far longer than 10 years.
 Implant durability is improving.

 If you are younger, you’ll expect to need implant replacement surgery at least twice over the remainder of your life.
-If you’re middle aged, you may only need a single replacement.
+If you’re middle-aged, you may only need a single replacement.
 These replacement procedures are not difficult, as Dr. Bogue can usually use the same incisions to remove the old implants and place the new ones.

 Schedule Your Consultation Today!

 If you are considering breast reconstruction and want to learn about your surgical options, please contact the practice of board-certified plastic surgeon Dr. David Bogue at 561-886-1000.
-Dr. Bogue's office is located in Boca Raton and he serves people from across the state, including West Palm Beach and Fort Lauderdale.
+Dr. Bogue's office is located in Boca Raton, and he serves people from across the state, including West Palm Beach and Fort Lauderdale.

 Schedule a Consultation Today